-Fennel, a unique herb with a crunchy, pale green root and feathery carrot top-like fronds, was said to have been first used by the Roman author Pliny, who lived between 23 A.D. and 79 A.D.1 Centuries later in 812 A.D., the emperor Charlemagne2 declared that fennel must be grown in every garden so people could take advantage of its potential healing properties.3
+Fennel, a unique herb with a crunchy, pale-green root and feathery carrot top-like fronds, is believed to have been first used by the Roman author and naturalist Pliny, who lived between 23 A.D. and 79 A.D.1 Centuries later, in 812 A.D., the emperor Charlemagne2 declared that fennel should be grown in every garden so people could take advantage of its potential healing properties.3

 Apart from fennel bulb and fronds, the seeds may deliver some benefits when steeped and consumed as fennel tea.
 If you’re curious about what fennel tea tastes like, what it can possibly deliver for your health and how you can make it at home, continue reading this article.

 Fennel seed tea, or simply fennel tea, is made from the seeds of the fennel plant (Foeniculum vulgare).
 The tea may taste a bit like licorice,4 but with a slightly bitter aftertaste.5 Fennel, a perennial herb,6 is typically found in the Mediterranean region, although it may now be grown in countries outside that area, such as the U.S., France, India and Russia.7